brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/runnables.md

 }
 ```

-In this example, you can run `brioche run` to run the project natively on your machine, or you can run `brioche build -e container -o container.tar` to build an easily-deployable container image.
+In this example, you can run `brioche run` to run the project natively on your machine, or you can run `brioche build ^container -o container.tar` to build an easily-deployable container image.